The Diversity Fellowship is open to all first-year students of color and all first-year students of diverse and/or underrepresented groups who:

 Seattle, Washington 98121

-Applications must be received by the deadline to be considered.
+Applications not postmarked prior to the January 15, 2014 deadline will not be considered.
 Finalists will be invited to interview in our offices as part of the selection process in late January or early February.